CarmeTeam/Carme-Docu/InstallDoc/README.md

   - Root user SSH access between the compute-nodes must be set, i.e., neither passwords nor passphrases are allowed, use SSH keys.
   - The head-node and the compute-nodes must share the `/home` and `/opt` directories, e.g., use NFS.

-## 3. Features & Next Release
+## Features & Next Release

 **Carme-demo CURRENT VERSION: v0.99**

 - Is installed in single devices and clusters.
 - Is a single-user software stack (LDAP is not required).
 - Does not include a TLS configuration.
 It is a localhost install.
 Access is granted via SSH tunnel.
-Refer to [How to use Carme-demo](#5-how-to-use-carme-demo).
+Refer to: [How to use Carme-demo](#how-to-use-carme-demo).
 - Is set to work with CPUs (GPU implementation is not included).
 - Works without a login-node (in clusters, only 1 head-node is required).